CVE-2007-1860: mod_jk double-decoding

 jkMount /jsp-examples/* worker1

 It's important to understand which component handles a URL in order to exploit CVE-2007-1860.
-This can be easily discovered by using 404 error pages.
+This can be easily identified through 404 error pages.

 If you see an error page coming from Apache, for example if you try to access http://vulnerable/test404: